hkahng92/Java-Portfolio/SpringJDBC.md

 			private static final String SELECT_CARS_BY_COLOR_SQL =
 					"select * from car where color = ?";

-	1. Implementing methods using `jdbcTemplate.query` or `jdbcTemplate.queryforObject`
+	1. Implementing methods using `jdbcTemplate.query`, `jdbcTemplate.update`, or `jdbcTemplate.queryforObject`

 		**Example:**